The streaming engine that starts embedded

 | SQL | DataFusion | Flink SQL | None | DataFusion | q language |

-| Deployment | Embedded, server, cluster (soon) | Cluster (YARN/K8s) | In-app (JVM) | Kubernetes | Single process |
+| Deployment | Embedded, server, cluster (planned) | Cluster (YARN/K8s) | In-app (JVM) | Kubernetes | Single process |

 | Latency target | 10–16ns state lookup | ~10ms | ~1ms | ~10ms | <1µs |